inmanta/inmanta-core/docs/administrators/configuration.rst

 conflict is resolved using the alfabetical order of the filesnames.
 Filenames which appear later in the alfabetical order override the configuration options from their predecessors in that order.

+After having read the configuration files, inmanta will read environment variables.
+The environment variables overwrite any other types of configuration, if set.
+All settings can be set using environment variables with the following convention:

+"INMANTA_{section.name}_{setting.name}"

+Keep in mind that everything should be in ALL CAPS and that any dashes in the setting name become underscores.

 Inmanta CLI tool
 ----------------